CodinGame/codingame-game-engine/playground/misc/misc-3-release-notes.md

 The CodinGame SDK is regularly updated and improved.
 This document lets you know what changed in the latest releases.

+## 3.7.0

+### 🎁 New features

+- Add possibility to edit and preview the stub: http://localhost:8888/stub.html

+### 🐞 Bug fix

+- Fix display of error messages

 ## 3.6.1

 ### 🐞 Bug fix